Race across the world stars come to Sheffield to share their experiences on hit TV show

 The brothers shared very different childhood experiences, one of them having a boarding school education, whilst the other attended a local state school.

-The brothers were selected from more than 247,000 other people who applied for the show, they credit this to the relaxed and genuine approach they took to the application process, encouraging others who apply to do the same.
+They were selected from more than 247,000 other people who applied for the show, they credit this to the relaxed and genuine approach they took to the application process.

 The evening revealed the truths behind the TV programme, exposing the lesser-known facts of the show.